AbuseIO/AbuseIO/readme.md

 ## Version 5.0 is DEV and NOT working !

 TODO
-- Update all console commands to return INT not true/false with return Command::SUCCESS; or  return Command::FAILURE; (see example housekeeper)
 - TAG erors // MISSING-ABUSEIO5
 - Update composer.json legacy classmap into psr4 (but errors when done)
 - update public/js/*
-- Do updates from LTS 6.x towards 12.x (OMG)
-  TODO From 8.0 -> 9.0 NEXT
 - Check "ddeboer/data-import": "^0.20.0" (NO LONGER MAINTAINED, REMOVED PROD)
 - laminas/laminas-json (NO LONGER MAINTAINED, REMOVED PROD)
 - wpb/string-blade-compiler (NO LONGER MAINTAINED, REMOVED PROD)